-If the certificate subject name may contain a trademark, its naming shall conform to relevant ROC trademark laws and regulations.
+If the subject name contains a trademark, its naming shall conform to relevant ROC trademark laws and regulations.

 3.1.7 Dispute Resolution of Naming

 Name ownership is handled in accordance the naming rules in relevant ROC laws and regulations (for example the Company Act, Name Act and Civil Education Act).
 CAs shall detail the name claim dispute resolution procedure in the CPS.
 CAs do not need to establish regulations for test assurance level operations.